mashenlyl/leagit/readme.txt

-Git version control system
+Git is a version control system
-This is
+Git is a free software